Shaving with Sensitive Skin?

 I would say that the final outcome from using the Braun Series 7 is very comparable to other top selling models, however the process and overall shaving experience is slightly better with the Braun.

 This is what I’ve personally noticed, and why I believe this is one of the better options for someone looking to avoid irritation.

-Get a price on the Braun Series 7 - 790cc at Amazon (currently on sale).
+Get a price on the Braun Series 7 at Amazon, currently on sale.